 In 2023, no business department can afford to be unaccountable.
-Every area across the company has to pull its weight.
-And no one can afford to be complacent in their spending.
-Every business unit should end the year with a good ROI on every investment that you’ve made.
+Every area across the company must pull its weight, and no one can be complacent in their spending.
+Every business unit should end the year with a solid ROI on every investment made.

-But when figuring out your HR ROI, we have good and bad news.
+When figuring out your HR ROI, there’s good and bad news.

-The bad news is?
+The bad news?
 It’s tough.
-And in many cases, it’s hard to see how HR investments produce clear value.
-The good news is – there are many ways to think about the value of HR for your company.
-And in this article, we’ll talk about how you can do that.
+Often, it’s hard to see how HR investments produce clear value.
+The good news is there are many ways to assess HR’s value for your company.
+In this article, we’ll discuss how you can do that.

-ROI in HR.
-It’s a simple concept with some wide-ranging implications, so we will start by looking at the meaning of the term.
-Then, we’ll explain why it’s so important and the challenges of evaluating human capital ROI.
-We will take you through some steps you need to take to measure your human capital ROI.
+ROI in HR is a simple concept with wide-ranging implications.
+We’ll start by examining the term’s meaning, explain its importance, and discuss the challenges of evaluating human capital ROI.
+We’ll guide you through steps to measure your human capital ROI.

-Finally, we will suggest a few ways to improve the return on investment from HR activities, whether training and development, recruitment, or anything else.
+Finally, we’ll suggest ways to improve the return on investment from HR activities, whether training and development, recruitment, or other areas.

-Calculating Human Capital ROI is not an easy exercise.
-But in 2023, more and more tools will be available to establish benchmarks, measure performance, and report on outcomes.
-For example, In 2021, Forrester released a calculator to measure the impact of mental health programs on ROI.
+Calculating Human Capital ROI isn’t easy.
+But in 2023, more tools are available to establish benchmarks, measure performance, and report outcomes.
+For example, in 2021, Forrester released a calculator to measure the impact of mental health programs on ROI.

-Even though this is a difficult area, we will help you understand how your human capital ROI works.
+Even though this is a challenging area, we’ll help you understand how your human capital ROI works.

 What is HR ROI?

 HR ROI stands for Human Resources Return on Investment.
-It is a metric used to evaluate the financial impact of HR programs and initiatives on an organization.
+It’s a metric used to evaluate the financial impact of HR programs and initiatives on an organization.
 HR ROI measures the value generated by HR initiatives compared to the costs associated with implementing those initiatives.

-Often, writers are talking Human Resources ROI with the phrase human capital ROI.
-In this article, we will use both terms interchangeably.
+Often, writers refer to Human Resources ROI with the phrase human capital ROI.
+In this article, we’ll use both terms interchangeably.

-Measuring the return on investments in HR extends to many different activities.
-Human capital generally refers to the skills, knowledge, and capabilities of individuals within an organization – especially those that can be turned into profit-making activities.
+Measuring the return on investments in HR extends to many activities.
+Human capital generally refers to the skills, knowledge, and capabilities of individuals within an organization, especially those that can be turned into profit-making activities.
 The term may also include social, cultural, and economic capital, although these forms are less likely to be included in a business’s revenue output.

 Some aspects of human resources are relatively easy to quantify into an economic ROI.
-For example, the cost of a sales team’s salaries can be balanced against the income they bring in.
+For example, the cost of a sales team’s salaries can be balanced against the income they generate.

 However, other aspects of HR ROI are notoriously difficult to calculate.
-For example, there’s no doubt that an IT department is fundamental to smooth business operations.
-But the link between IT human resources and business outcomes is far less clear.
+For instance, while an IT department is fundamental to smooth business operations, the link between IT human resources and business outcomes is less clear.

 A financial ROI is only one aspect of HR’s positive impact.

-HR interventions might help to decrease absenteeism, improve staff retention, increase diversity in the recruitment process, and many other activities.
-No one questions the importance of these actions.
-But they cannot easily be mapped onto financial benefits.
+HR interventions might help decrease absenteeism, improve staff retention, increase diversity in recruitment, and many other activities.
+No one questions the importance of these actions, but they can’t easily be mapped onto financial benefits.

-• Understand the effectiveness of HR programs: By calculating HR ROI (Return on Investment), organizations can assess the effectiveness of their HR programs and initiatives.
+- Understand the effectiveness of HR programs: By calculating HR ROI, organizations can assess the effectiveness of their HR programs and initiatives.
 HR initiatives, such as training programs, recruitment, or employee engagement, are implemented to improve the organization’s human capital and drive business performance.
 The ROI calculation enables HR leaders to evaluate whether these programs are generating the desired results and providing a positive return on investment.

 The ROI can be especially useful in specific initiatives and transformation projects.
 This figure can help you prove whether or not the investment was worth it.

-The two main challenges are assigning value to intangible outcomes and the sheer range of metrics from which business leaders can choose when evaluating HR ROI.
-In addition, there is a tendency for business leaders to perceive HR as a “soft” area of the company, making it difficult to quantify its returns.
-Finally, there is also controversy surrounding the methodology.
+The main challenges are assigning value to intangible outcomes and the wide range of metrics from which business leaders can choose when evaluating HR ROI.
+Additionally, business leaders often perceive HR as a “soft” area of the company, making it difficult to quantify its returns.
+Finally, there’s controversy surrounding the methodology.

 This section will explore these challenges in greater detail and discuss potential solutions for overcoming them.
 By understanding the obstacles to measuring HR ROI, business leaders can make more effective decisions when assessing their HR interventions.

-• A perception of HR as a “soft” area of the company.
+- A perception of HR as a “soft” area of the company.
 Leaders may not realize that they can measure HR investments in quantifiable terms.
-And more importantly, the staff responsible for human capital may be resistant to measuring their outcomes.
-There is a risk that HR will end up being unaccountable.
+More importantly, the staff responsible for human capital may be resistant to measuring their outcomes.
+There’s a risk that HR will end up being unaccountable.

 Doing so will help you better understand the impact of investments, make decisions based on facts, and maximize returns.
-To calculate ROI, there are a few steps you should take: look at everything that’s happening in HR; create a scorecard of metrics and KPIs; establish benchmarks; monitor progress over time; and, wherever possible, use a formula to quantify the results.
+To calculate ROI, there are a few steps you should take: examine all HR activities, create a scorecard of metrics and KPIs, establish benchmarks, monitor progress over time, and, wherever possible, use a formula to quantify the results.

 In this section, we’ll go through these steps one by one.